Bill Lucas (architect): Personal life

 Lucas was born in Sydney in 1924.
 He was drafted into the RAAF Air Crew service in 1943, where he served for three years.
 Lucas then went on to study architecture at the University of Sydney where he graduated with honours.
 Lucas also studied Visual Arts at the East Sydney Technical University.
 He then moved to New Zealand where he worked with Hugh Grierson Architects There, he designed his first home with his brother, Neville at Gymea Bay, Sydney.
 Between 1955 and 1957 he worked with Neville Gruzman, Tony Moore and Ruth Harvey where they submitted a competition entry for the Sydney Opera House.
 He later married Ruth Harvey.
-The couple designed and built the Glass House in Castlecrag, Sydney which became their family home.
+The couple designed and built the Glass House in Castlecrag, Sydney which became their family home from 1957 to 1974.

-Jennifer Taylor included the Castlecrag W.E.
-Lucas glass house, 1957, in her 1972 publication, An Australian Identity, on the 'Sydney School', described as a, "significant sprinkling of individual houses with several common form characteristics.
+Jennifer Taylor included the Glass House in her 1972 publication, An Australian Identity on the 'Sydney School', and described it as a, "significant sprinkling of individual houses with several common form characteristics.
 Most of these houses are to be found in an area north of the harbour, where available sites are steep with natural bush and outcrops of Sydney sandstone."
 According to Taylor, the generic qualities of the Sydney School were namely the use of rough textured, self-finished materials, especially those that suggest rustic origins.
 A second characteristic she noted, "was a deliberate attempt to blend with and hide amongst the existing[natural landscape] environment," with a preference for "brick and tile architecture, spatially complex interiors, strong surfaces and masses, disciplined plan."
 Many other of the architects named by Taylor, including Lucas, sit uneasily within the defining characteristics she described.
 Lucas' wartime service taught him to rigorously interrogate design problems and reduce them to their fundamental constituent elements.
 His thoughtful Rational elementaryism and climatism would later go on to be deployed fully by Glenn Murcutt, an architectural assistant in the Neville Gruzman office around the same time that Gruzman shared his workspace with Lucas.